Kanangnut/Inflation-Gold-WTI-Brent-Prediction/README.md

-## Inflation Gold WTI Brent Prediction
+## Analyzing the Impact of Inflation on Commodity Prices: A Visual Exploration of Gold, WTI, and Brent

 This project involves analyzing the relationship between inflation rates and the prices of Gold, WTI (West Texas Intermediate) crude oil, and Brent crude oil over time using Python.
 Here's a summary: